Select Page

 Hosting ‘Not Necessarily Nashville’ on Little Rock Public Radio

-A few times a year I’ll fill in for Flap Jones hosting her long-running country music program “Not Necessarily Nashville,” as I did last night on Little Rock Public Radio’s KUAR-FM 89.1.
-Flap has been a friend for 35 years since the first time she asked me to sit in doing the show in 1989, when we were both volunteer DJs at community radio station KABF-FM 88.3.
+A few times a year I’ll fill in for Flap Jones hosting her long-running country music program Not Necessarily Nashville, as I did last night on Little Rock Public Radio’s KUAR-FM 89.1.
+Flap has been a friend for 35 years since the first time she asked me to sit in hosting the show in 1989.

-“Not Necessarily Nashville,” Nov.
+Not Necessarily Nashville, Nov.
 16, 2024, 7 p.m. on Little Rock Public Radio’s KUAR-FM 89.1.

 It’s always a joy because playing music was what inspired me to get into broadcasting.
 Then I learned how little freedom commercial radio DJs have in selecting their music, so in 1993 I made the transition to news, which was a wise choice for me.
 I was always interested in reporting and anchoring, and that led to a more solid career path.
-There are a tiny fraction of jobs for DJs now compared to when I got into radio due to the corporatization of the industry, and the rise of computer automation.
+There are a tiny fraction of jobs for DJs now compared to when I got into radio due to the corporatization of the industry and the rise of computer automation.

 On this weekend’s program, I played several songs from a new David Olney tribute album that was released last month.
 I was a big fan of Olney’s since the first time I saw him play live about a decade ago at Little Rock’s White Water Tavern.
 I wasn’t familiar with him that night, but the songs and his voice were amazing.
-I never missed another show whenever he would come through town.
-Below is a video I recorded of him playing “Dillinger” and “Vincent” at the White Water on Nov.
+I never missed another show when he would come through town.
+Below is a video I recorded of him playing “Dillinger,” “Always a Stronger” and “Vincent” at the White Water on Nov.
 13, 2019.

 Olney died about two months later of an apparent heart attack during a performance at a music festival in Santa Rosa Beach, Florida on Jan.
 18, 2020.
-In the middle of his third song, he abruptly stopped, said “I’m sorry” to the audience, and put his chin to his chest, according to musician Scott Miller who was performing with Olney.
+He was 71.
+In the middle of Olney’s third song, he abruptly stopped, said “I’m sorry” to the audience and put his chin to his chest, according to musician Scott Miller who was performing with Olney.
 “He never dropped his guitar or fell off his stool.
 It was as easy and gentle as he was.
 We got him down and tried our best to revive him until the EMT’s arrived,” Miller wrote on Facebook.
-Olney was 71.

-The tribute album “Can’t Steal My Fire: The Songs of David Olney” was released on Oct.
+The tribute album Can’t Steal My Fire: The Songs of David Olney was released on Oct.
 18 and the range of performers covering his shows just how much respect he had from his peers.
 They include Lucinda Williams, Steve Earle, Jimmie Dale Gilmore, Buddy Miller, Jim Lauderdale and Willis Alan Ramsey.

-I played four songs from the new album, as well as a live version of Olney performing “Vincent” during a performance that was eventually released as the “Live in Holland” album in 1994.
-You can find the full playlist of songs I played this weekend below.
+I played four songs from the new album, as well as a live version of Olney performing “Vincent” during a performance that was eventually released as the Live in Holland album in 1994.
+You can find the full playlist of songs from this weekend’s program below.

 I also played a couple of Willie Nelson songs.
 From several decades ago, I pulled “To Make a Long Story Short, She’s Gone” from one of Willie’s albums, which was a duet with Kris Kristofferson.
 I’m still mourning Kristofferson’s death on Sept.
 28 at the age of 88.
 The only time I got to see him play live was at the first Johnny Cash Heritage Festival in 2011, which was a fundraiser to support the restoration of Cash’s boyhood home in Dyess, Ark.
 I covered the event for a news story, which included Kristofferson speaking at a press conference before the show about his friendship with Cash.